Attacks With No Pain or Quicker Resolution: How Migraine Patterns Are Changing With the CGRPs

 Quicker resolution with less medication

 Previously, for me, it might’ve taken between 4 hours to perhaps 3 days for a migraine attack to resolve.
 Now, the attacks seem to respond much faster – sometimes as quickly as an hour.
 And, the pain is stopping in its tracks with the introduction of far less medication.

-The battle has changed
+The battle against migraine has changed

 Now, I no longer need to pummel myself with one medication after another.
 More frequently than not, the attack responds to the first medication and then just stops.
-I’m able to get along with my day without bothersome and heavy side effects (not to mention with the benefit of avoiding introducing additional chemicals into my body).
+I'm able to get along with my day without bothersome and heavy side effects (not to mention the benefit of avoiding introducing additional chemicals into my body).

 For someone who has been battling stubborn migraine attacks for years, this experience is nothing short of incredible and bizarre.
 To be able to continue on with my day and be functional within the same day that a migraine starts, is not something I’ve experienced before.

-I’m also noticing a decrease in the amount of medication I’m taking which is really worth celebrating.
+I'm also noticing a decrease in the amount of medication I'm taking, which is really worth celebrating.

-A different type of migraine
+A different type of attack

 Another change worth noting is that not all of my migraine attacks are alike.
 Previously, every migraine started exactly the same way: with the sensation of a burning hot poker in the right side of the back of my neck.
 This feeling would spread over my head before landing behind my right eye.